1. Geographical Diversity of India

 - Human activity

-Concept 4: Accessibility and
+4: Accessibility and Human Interaction

-The text mentions that within a few hours’ drive, one can cross this
+a few hours’ drive, one can cross this region.

 Explanation: